lumi-a/masters-thesis/thesis.typ

   ]
 }

 When trying to cluster unlabeled data, we usually are not given a number $k$ of clusters to use.
 In such a scenario, we could use heuristics to determine a good choice of $k$ (see e.g. @stopUsingElbow[p:]).
-Alternatively, we could compute a _Hierarchical Clustering_, which is a sequence of nested $k$-clusterings for every choice of $k$ @priceOfHierarchicalClustering.
+Alternatively, we could compute a _Hierarchical Clustering_, which is a sequence of nested $k$-clusterings for every choice of $k$ @priceOfHierarchicalClustering:

 #definition[
   A *hierarchical clustering* on $n$ points is a sequence $(H_1, …, H_n)$ of clusterings such that: